Eurozapp21/able/replit.md

 - July 09, 2025.
 Removed the "YOUR ABILITY TO DREAM!" newsletter section from the footer as requested by user
 - July 09, 2025.
 Removed filter options from subcategories - filters only appear when viewing actual products within a specific category
 - July 09, 2025.
 Added category statistics badges to each category card showing subcategory count (blue badges) and product count (green badges) for better navigation
+- July 09, 2025.
+Moved category counts to package icon area and removed arrow for cleaner design

 ## User Preferences